HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 It is now the fastest way to create a score template: you drag instruments one by one in the order you want them.
 You can of course modify or add personal instruments and full prepared sections.

-In brief, purpose of a virtual keyboard is to expand the playing possibilities of a single musical keyboard and to make it possible to play several instruments with only one keyboard.
+The purpose of a virtual keyboard is to expand the playing possibilities of a single musical keyboard and to make it possible to play several instruments with only one keyboard.
 This principle is common in most synthesizers and is often called a performance.
 It is a preset of various sounds programmed on the keyboard and that may be used together in a performance.

 On the screen you see a keyboard with different colored sections.
 You can simply drag an instrument of the data base in a keyboard area and adjust its range as needed:

-The simple act of playing on a keyboard connected to your computer (or clicking on this keyboard on the screen) will send the notes to the right instruments of your MIDI card or external synthetiser.
+The simple fact of playing on a keyboard connected to your computer (or clicking on this keyboard on the screen) will send the notes to the right instruments of your MIDI card or external synthetiser.
 For every instrument area, you can define a lot of parameters, for example:

 For each one, the library includes various patterns of one or more measures.
 The number of combinations is nearly unlimited and you can add new blocks to it (a block is simply a score).